 It had only been returned to the public in 1945, making this area an interesting one for a film about rediscovering an old way of life.

-Christopher Robin’s Art Deco interiors filming location is surprisingly low-key.
+Christopher Robin’s Winslow Enterprises filming location is surprisingly low-key despite its Art Deco interiors.
 Built in 1935, Hornsey Town Hall was Haringey’s council building for its first few decades, but eventually fell into sporadic use.

 It’s got a long association with the arts though, and is set to continue as a revamped arts centre after renovations are complete.
 Parts of the building are now privately owned apartments.